Frequently Asked Questions

 Are the cabin's heated or have air-conditioning?

 Cabins are cooled by the breezes off Lake Superior.
 There are no air conditioners in the cabins.
 Floor fans or window fans are available in each cabin to help with airflow.
 For the few humid days we get at the lake shore, leaving the shades drawn if you go exploring for the day will help keep the cabin nice and cool for your return.
 All cabins have their own thermostats and wall heaters.
 Propane is used at the resort for the heaters and appliances (much like natural gas).

 The lakeshore cabins #1 & #2 do have original stone fireplaces.
 The winds off Lake Superior make fires in the cabin fireplace a challenge and often smoke back.
 The stone fireplace chimneys are open with no damper.
 Lake Superior winds often cause smoke back if non-dried wood is used so caution is advised.
 Firelogs (Duraflame, etc.) work great for a little ambiance and less smoke!

 What are the kitchens stocked with?

 Each kitchen includes a gas stove with oven, microwave, full-size refrigerator, & sink (sorry, no dishwasher).
-The Kitchen cupboards are fully stocked with dishes, pots, pans, silverware, glassware, and utensils.
-You may want to bring paper products if you don't want to do the dishes.
-(A fee may be charged if you check out and leave a sink full of dirty dishes).
+The Kitchen cupboards are stocked with dishes, pots, pans, silverware, glassware, and utensils.
+A two bedroom cabin has place settings for 4, efficiency and one bedroom cabins have place settings for 2.
+Our largest cabins #8 & #9, have place settings for 6.
 An automatic drip coffee maker (Mr. Coffee) and toaster can be found on the countertop or in the cupboards.

 What are some items I might want to bring?